 Projects under the Genome Informatics Program include:

-- The International Cancer Genome Consortium (ICGC), where IBC housed the ICGC Secretariat and designed, built and maintained the ICGC Data Coordination Centre (ICGC DCC), a portal providing tools for visualizing, querying and downloading the data released by ICGC consortium members;
+The International Cancer Genome Consortium (ICGC), where IBC housed the ICGC Secretariat and designed, built and maintained the ICGC Data Coordination Centre (ICGC DCC), a portal providing tools for visualizing, querying and downloading the data released by ICGC consortium members.

-- Genome Data Commons, a unified data repository supporting the data sharing of several cancer genome programs at the NCI, including The Cancer Genome Atlas (TCGA).
+A unified data repository supporting the data sharing of several cancer genome programs at the NCI, including The Cancer Genome Atlas (TCGA).

-- Gabriella Miller Kids First Data Resource Portal, a unique research resource for childhood cancer and structural birth defects funded by the NIH and built by OICR in collaboration with the Children’s Hospital of Philadelphia.
+A unique research resource for childhood cancer and structural birth defects funded by the NIH and built by OICR in collaboration with the Children’s Hospital of Philadelphia.

-- Dockstore, developed by the Cancer Genome Collaboratory, is an open platform for sharing Docker-based tools described with the Common Workflow Language used by the Global Alliance for Genomics and Health (GA4GH).
+Developed by the Cancer Genome Collaboratory, is an open platform for sharing Docker-based tools described with the Common Workflow Language used by the Global Alliance for Genomics and Health (GA4GH).

-- Human Cancer Models Initiative, in an international consortium that is generating novel human tumor-derived culture models, which are annotated with genomic and clinical data.
+In an international consortium that is generating novel human tumor-derived culture models, which are annotated with genomic and clinical data.